MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 During debugging:

 - If a function is non-user code, **Debug** > **Step Into** (or **F11**) behaves the same as **Debug** > **Step Over** (or **F10**).
-- If a step begins in non-user (**LibraryCode** or **UnrelatedCode**) code, stepping temporarily behaves as if Just My Code is not enabled.
+- If a step begins in non-user (**LibraryCode** or **UnrelatedCode**) code, stepping temporarily behaves as if Just My Code isn't enabled.
 When you step back to user code, Just My Code stepping is re-enabled.
-- When a step in user code results in leaving the current execution context (such as doing a step on the last line of an event handler), the debugger stops at the next executed line of user code.
+- When a user code step results in leaving the current execution context, the debugger stops at the next executed user code line.
 For example, if a callback executes in **LibraryCode** code, the debugger continues until the next line of user code executes.
 - **Step Out** (or **Shift**+**F11**) stops on the next line of user code.

-If there is no more user code, the debugger continues until the app exits, a breakpoint is hit, or an exception occurs.
+If there's no more user code, debugging continues to the end, unless it hits another breakpoint or an error.

-Breakpoints set in code are always hit, regardless of the classification of that code.
+Breakpoints set in code are always hit, however the code is classified.

 - If the `debugger` keyword occurs in **LibraryCode**, the debugger always breaks.
 - If the `debugger` keyword occurs in **UnrelatedCode**, the debugger doesn't stop.